CardiOmnics/Substrate-mechanics-LMNAfibroblast/README.md

 ## Input Data

-Raw data files are not included in this repository.
-The scripts expect the following files (update paths in the scripts to match your local directory structure):
+The scripts expect the following files (update paths in the scripts to match your local directory):

 **`pPs_analysis_script.R`**
 - `Raw data_Run1-2_Updated.xls`